HuaFangYun/BlazorSEO/README.md

 As you may know, in order to build a SEO friendly application, we need to provide at a very minimum, a useful title and description for every page.
 We do this inside the `<head>` section, with the HTML `<title>`, and `<meta>` tags, respectively.

-Search engines will use these pieces of information when crawling your pages, and to display their search results.
+Search engines will use these pieces of information when crawling your pages, and will display them on their search results.

->:blue_book: As I mentioned, title and description, are the minimum items you want to include for SEO, but for a deeper understanding refer to the official guidelines for each search engine.
+>:blue_book: As I mentioned, title and description, are the minimum items you want to include for SEO, but for a deeper understanding of SEO, refer to the official guidelines for each search engine.
 [Search Engine Optimization (SEO) Starter Guide](https://developers.google.com/search/docs/beginner/seo-starter-guide?hl=en&visit_id=637639370449073519-226133402&rd=1), and [Bing Webmaster Guidelines](https://www.bing.com/webmasters/help/webmasters-guidelines-30fba23a).

 ### .NET 6.0 HeadContent and PageTile